npatel126/Recipe-Community-/README.md

 > IT CONTAINS SECRETS

 > [!IMPORTANT]
-> IT IS GENERALLY ADVISABLE THAT YOU REVIEW AND EDIT ALL OF THE APPLICATION'S DEFAULT VARIABLES
+> IT IS GENERALLY ADVISABLE THAT YOU REVIEW AND EDIT ALL OF THE APPLICATION'S DEFAULT VARIABLES TO SUIT YOUR INDIVIDUAL NEEDS
 >
 > phpmyadmin is accessible on port 8080
 >